Tax season in Singapore is here! Did you know that you’re entitled to a range of parenting and family discounts such as

 - Singapore Citizens (SC) or Singapore Permanent Residents (PR) who reside in Singapore except for temporary absences;

-- Foreigners who have stayed / worked in Singapore (excludes director of a company) for 183 days or more in the year preceding the YA.
+- Foreigners who have stayed / worked in Singapore (excludes director of a company) for 183 days or more in the year preceding the Year of Assessment (YA).

 The Parenthood Tax Rebate (PTR) scheme is a one-time tax abatement that can be claimed in the year following a child’s birth (though any child born after 2008 is currently eligible if you haven’t claimed previously).
 You can claim for every child you have, and in fact get rewarded the more children you have!
 If you and your spouse are both tax-paying residents, you can share PTR based on apportionment.

 Who qualifies: Anyone who is a Singapore tax resident that is married, divorced, or widowed in the relevant year, with a child who is a Singapore citizen at the time of birth (or within 12 months thereafter).
 NB: There are other qualifiers if a child is adopted or parents become married subsequent to a child’s birth but register them before turning six.
 Click here for a simple eligibility tool.

 How much money you save: Parents receive a $5,000 offset for their first child, an additional $10,000 for their second child, and $20,000 each for their third, fourth, and any subsequent children.
-Any unutilised balance is automatically carried forward to offset your future tax payable; think of your kids as the gift that keeps on giving!
+Any unutilised balance is automatically carried forward to offset your future tax payable.

-Available to tax-paying expats as well as Singapore citizens and PRs who employ a helper, the FML is meant to encourage married women to stay in the workforce (single and married men are not eligible).
+Available to tax-paying expats as well as Singapore citizens and PRs who employ a helper, the FDWL is meant to encourage married women to stay in the workforce (singles and married men are not eligible).
 The amount of relief offsets earned income.

-Any woman or her husband who employed a foreign domestic worker in 2018 and:
+Any woman or her husband who employed a foreign domestic worker in 2021 who is:

 - married and live together;

-- Are married but the husband is not a tax resident in Singapore;
+- married but the husband is not a tax resident in Singapore;